nrietze/nrietze.github.io/_posts/2024-09-04-How-I-set-up-this-website.md

 - next, I ran `bundle exec jekyll serve` to build the website locally

+# Deploy the website from git bash
+- after merging the most recent changes to the `deploy` branch, make sure to be on the `deploy`branch using `git checkout deploy`.
+- run `bin/deploy --user`

 # Resources for Jekyll websites
 ## Posts